mozilla-bteam/bmo/docs/en/rst/api/core/v1/user.rst

 saved_reports       array     User's saved reports, each having the following
-                              Search object items described below. last_seen_date      datetime  The time when the user last loaded any page. last_activity_date  datetime  The time when the user last made a change to a bug.
+                              Search object items described below. last_seen_date      datetime  The time when the user last loaded any page. last_activity_time  datetime  The time when the user last made a change to a bug.
 ==================  ========  =====================================================

 Group object: